 - Once the work area is evenly waxed, turn the machine off before lifting it off the paintwork

-What are the Different Applications of Car Wax?
+Different Types of Wax?

 Paste Wax is the most common and oldest form of wax that requires a bit of elbow grease to apply.
-The paste is usually hard but provides a longer lifetime than liquid.

 What is Carnauba in Car Wax?